jethrokuan/braindump/content/posts/python.md

 ### Checking if character unique in string {#checking-if-character-unique-in-string}

 `s.index(x) == s.rindex(x)` to check if character is only one in the string

+## Numpy {#numpy}

+[rougier/from-python-to-numpy](https://github.com/rougier/from-python-to-numpy/) is a great reference to see how to speed up programs through vectorization.